New Degree-Seeking Students

 Independent study and occasionally regular courses are offered on a variable-credit basis.
 You must designate the number of credit hours you wish to receive for the course at the time of registration.
 See the CU Boulder catalog for more information about these options.

-When a class is full, but registration is still open, some departments allow students to join a waitlist to be automatically enrolled in the class if a seat becomes available.
-Placing your name on a waitlist does not guarantee enrollment in that class.
+When a class is full but registration is still open, some departments allow students to join a waitlist to be automatically enrolled in the class if a seat becomes available and the student meets the prerequisites.
+Placing your name on a waitlist does not guarantee you'll be enrolled in that class.

 If you're automatically enrolled from the waitlist, you'll receive an automated email confirmation.
+If you don’t get enrolled off the waitlist then you’ll lose access to the class when the waitlists are canceled after the add deadline.
 Visit the Office of the Registrar website for more information.

 Waitlist deadlines vary by session; see the Session Calendars for details on the last day to add your name to a waitlist and when the waitlist is canceled.